manideepmamindlapally/manideepmamindlapally.github.io/index.md

 - Computational Complexity
 - Quantum Computation

-I am currently looking for doctoral postions for doing research in the above fields.
+I am currently looking for graduate programmes for doing research in the above fields.

 On this webpage here, I maintain a list of my publications under the [Publications](publications) tab.
 To get a better insight into my life so far have a look at my [Curriculum Vitae](CV).
 Or read an informal bio [about](about) me.
 I plan on writing any ideas or thoughts that occur to me on this [blog](blog) here as well.
 Click on the bubbles at the bottom of the page for my academic and other social links.